 Organic farming is also better for our environment because it does not utilize pesticides and herbicides that damage our environment.
 These toxic chemicals are now are seeping into our drinking waters where they are polluting our bodies.
 As this website has reported, the use of certain types of pesticides has also been linked to the bee colony collapse, which is decimating our bee populations throughout the U.S. Bees are necessary to pollinate crops.

 In other words, we can change the world with our wallets.

-Hallmann E, Rembiałkowska E. Characterisation of antioxidant compounds in sweet bell pepper (Capsicum annuum L.) under organic and conventional growing systems.
+Hallmann E, Rembiałkowska E. Characterisation of antioxidants in bell pepper under organic and conventional growing systems.
 J Sci Food Agric.
 2012 Feb 24.

 Hallmann E. The influence of organic and conventional cultivation systems on the nutritional value and content of bioactive compounds in selected tomato types.
 J Sci Food Agric.
 2012 Feb 20.

-Mohammed AE, Smit I, Pawelzik E, Keutgen AJ, Horneburg B. Organically grown tomato (Lycopersicon esculentum Mill.): bioactive compounds in the fruit and infection with Phytophthora infestans.
+Mohammed AE, Smit I, Pawelzik E, Keutgen AJ, Horneburg B. Organically grown tomato: bioactive compounds in the fruit and infection with Phytophthora infestans.
 J Sci Food Agric.
 2011 Dec 7.